aws/aws-eks-best-practices/content/reliability/docs/application.md

 ### Schedule replicas across nodes

 Running multiple replicas won’t be very useful if all the replicas are running on the same node, and the node becomes unavailable.
-Consider using pod anti-affinity or pod topology spread constraintsto spread replicas of a Deployment across multiple worker nodes.
+Consider using pod anti-affinity or pod topology spread constraints to spread replicas of a Deployment across multiple worker nodes.

 You can further improve a typical application’s reliability by running it across multiple AZs.